owncloud-archive/documentation/user_manual/files/server_to_server_using.rst

 Using Server-to-Server Sharing
 ==============================

 ownCloud 7 introduces a powerful new feature, server-to-server sharing.
-With just a few clicks you can easily access shares from other ownCloud 7 servers, and create your own shares.
+With just a few clicks you can easily access shares from other ownCloud 7 servers, link them to your account, and create your own shares.
 This feature enables you to:

 * Selectively share files or directories.
 * Combine two private clouds into a single public cloud.